tenorlab/vue-dashboard/README.md

 const bundledWidgetsSrcPath = '/src/bundled-widgets'
 const asyncWidgetsSrcPath = '/src/async-widgets'

-import { markRaw } from 'vue'
-import type { Component as VueComponent } from 'vue'

 // Use Vite's Glob Import
 // This creates an object where the keys are file paths, and the values are the TWidgetFactory functions.